14 of the best dog-friendly beaches in the UK

 10. Big Sand Beach

-Although popular, this beach never gets crowded and always feels rather remote since it’s in the Highlands and Islands.
+Although popular, this beach never gets crowded and always feels rather remote since it’s in the Highlands.
 Being on the west coast, you can also see some stunning sunsets over the Hebrides.

 Location: IV21 2DL